cvubrugier/mtp-galaxy-bug/README.md

 While the above conditions look restrictive they are easily met in practice.
 For instance, the GVFS MTP backend uses the GetPartialObject MTP command whenever it reads a file.
-Since most programs use a block which is a large power of 2, the offset is usually a multiple of 512 bytes.
+Since most programs use a block size which is a large power of 2, the offset is usually a multiple of 512 bytes.
 Only the second condition about the file size is rare, its occurrence being 1/512.

-When the bug happens, the Samsung Galaxy device does not return the requested data and the GetPartialObject command fails after a timeout.
+When the bug happens, the Samsung Galaxy device does not return the requested data and the GetPartialObject command fails after a time-out.

 How to reproduce the issue
 --------------------------